euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Background
 ----------

 The distributional hypothesis by Harris states that words with similar meaning occur in similar contexts [Sah05].
 This implies that the meaning of words can be inferred from its distribution across contexts.
 The goal of Distributional Semantics is to find a representation, e.g. a vector, that approximates the meaning of a word [Bru14].
-The traditional approach to statistical modelling of language is based on counting frequencies of occurrences of short symbol sequences of length up to N and did not exploit distributed representations [Cun15].
+The traditional approach to statistical modeling of language is based on counting frequencies of occurrences of short symbol sequences of length up to N and did not exploit distributed representations [Cun15].

 The general idea behind word space models is to use distributional statistics to generate high-dimensional vector spaces, where a word is represented by a context vector that encodes semantic similarity [Sah05].
-There are a variety of computational models that implement the Distributional Hypothesis, including word2vec [Mik13], GloVe [Pen14], Dependency-based word embeddings [Lev14] and Random Indexing [Sah05].
+There is a variety of computational models that implement the Distributional Hypothesis, including word2vec [Mik13], GloVe [Pen14], Dependency-based word embeddings [Lev14] and Random Indexing [Sah05].
 For all of the techniques, Python implementations exist.
 Word2vec is available in gensim [Řeh10].
 For GloVe, the C source code was ported to Python [Gau2015, Kul2015].
 The dependency-based word embeddings by Levy and Goldberg are implemented in spaCy [Hon15].
 Random Indexing is available on Github in an implementation by Joseph Turian [Tur15].

 word2vec
 ~~~~~~~~